-Before we left the Presidio, we took a detour at the Dutch Windmill, which is really just another photo spot.
+Before we left the Presidio, we took a detour through the Dutch Windmill, which is really just another photo spot.
 It's a huge windmill right by Ocean Beach that's surrounded by tulip fields and tall grasses.
-Jessica and I took turns taking photos of each other amongst the flowers, and I have to say, they're some of my most favorite photos to date.
-Maybe i'll share them on here soon.
-While we were there, a couple noticed I was a photographer and asked me to take a photo for them- but then proceeded to request different angels and positions!
-It turned into a mini shoot, and Jess said I should've charged them $20.
-In hindsight, I wish I did, but hey, they were tourists from South Africa, and I would've felt bad charging them.
+Jessica and I took turns taking photos of each other amongst the flowers, and I have to say, they're some of my favorite photos to date.
+While were there, a couple noticed I was a photographer and asked me to take a photo for them- but then proceeded to request different angels and positions.
+It turned into a mini shoot, and Jessica said I should've charged them $20.
+In hindsight, I wish I did, but they were tourists from South Africa, and I would've felt bad charging them.
 A little symbiotic human decency goes a long way (at least in karma points, right?)